microsoft/fast/packages/web-components/fast-ssr/README.md

 ```

 #### Rendering Templates with Bindings
 A template can be rendered with arbitrary source data by providing that source as the third argument to `.render()`.
-When done so, bindings are invoked with that source data:
+When doing so, bindings are invoked with that source data:

 ```ts
 const result = templateRenderer.render(html`